gitsudhir/aws/README.md

 aws ec2 describe-security-groups --group-ids sg-033a5beaa1e43ca65
 ```

-The security group should allow inbound traffic on port 3306 from within the same security group, enabling communication between your EC2 instance and RDS instance.
+✅ **Security Group Updated**: You've successfully added an inbound rule to allow MySQL traffic (port 3306) within the same security group.
+This enables communication between your EC2 instance and RDS instance.

+The security group now allows:
+- SSH access (port 22) from anywhere (0.0.0.0/0)
+- HTTP access (port 80) from anywhere (0.0.0.0/0)
+- MySQL access (port 3306) from within the same security group

+This configuration ensures that your EC2 instance can connect to your RDS instance while maintaining appropriate security boundaries.

 ### ⭐ Getting Your RDS Endpoint